ganesha360/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# Uploading temperature sensor data in Thing Speak cloud
+# EX 03 Uploading temperature sensor data in Thing Speak cloud
 ## NAME: GANESH R
 ## REG NO: 212222240029
-## DATE:
+## DATE: 23.10.2024
 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.